What to Do When Your Dog Swallows a Toy | Pet Boarding Resort | Pet Palace

 What To Do When Your Dog Swallows a Toy

 It’s definitely an alarming experience to discover your dog has swallowed a toy.
-While we hope this situation never occurs to you, we’d like you be prepared if it were to happen.
+While we hope this situation never happens to you, we’d like you to be prepared if it does.
 The calmer you can react, the better things will be for you and your dog.

 What Types of Things Will Dogs Swallow?

-Actually, if a dog can fit it into his mouth, there’s not a whole lot it won’t swallow.
+Actually, if a dog can fit an item into their mouth, there’s not a whole lot they won’t swallow.

 In addition to chew toys, plush toys, and squeakers, dogs have also been known to eat common household items including underwear, fruit pits, gravel, golf balls, socks, corn cobs, plastic gadgets, magnets, and pennies.

-What Symptoms Will a Dog Experience If It Swallows a Toy?
+What Symptoms Will a Dog Experience If They Swallow a Toy?

 A dog who has swallowed a toy will often exhibit some of the following symptoms: